Kajabi vs Thrivecart Review 2022 : Which Is Best For Your Business?

-- A/B Testing- Kajabi does not pose the facility for A/B testing.
+Kajabi does not use the facility for A/B testing.

-A/B testing is essential for you when your want to improve things that are not working.
-Testing is essential to weed out what is not working and include what is working.
+A/B testing is essential for you when you want to improve your conversions.
+Testing is essential to weed out what is not working and do more of what is working.

 Thrivecart has the option to set up a split test.
 You can split up elements like price, design etc and figure out what makes your customers buy from you.

-- Payment Options- Kajabi accepts payments only from PayPal and Stripe.
-There is no third payment option.
+Kajabi accepts payments only from PayPal and Stripe.
+There is no third payment option which is quite disappointing.

 Apart from Stripe and PayPal, Thrivecart also allows you to make payments through Google Pay, Authorize.net and Apple Pay.
 More the number of payment gateways, the easier you are making it for your customer to buy from you.

-- Product Upgrade- When you decide to offer an upgraded version of the product someone just bought in form of an upsell, Kajabi bills both products.
+When you decide to offer an upgraded version of the product someone just bought in form of an upsell, Kajabi bills both products.
 This means that the buyer will be billed for both products.
 Kajabi has no provision to null the initial purchase since they bought the upgraded version.

-Thrivecart though, nulls the initial purchase and only bills the customer for the updated version of the product.
+Thrivecart, though, nulls the initial purchase and only bills the customer for the updated version of the product.
 I believe this is a very good feature to have in your back pocket.
 It will save you so much manual work.

-So here we end of this blog of discussing the differences between these two leading platforms.
+So here we end this blog by discussing the differences between these two leading platforms.

-ThriveCart is a great cart, as we have already discussed.
-And it also comes at a great price!
+ThriveCart also comes at a great price!
 It starts at a one-time cost of $495.
-The pro version is a little more and has some additional features like an affiliate system.
+The pro version is $690 and has some additional features like an affiliate system.

 Most carts of this kind will normally come at a monthly cost of 99 USD, this is a great deal at $495 for life.

-If you want the support that Lisa and James got, signup for Thrivecart using my partner link here.
+If you want the support that Lisa, Kilah and James got, signup for Thrivecart using my partner link here.